The Xometry app works best with JavaScript enabled!

 Where Is G-Code Being Used?

-G-codes are most often used in the programming of complex computer-aided manufacturing machines such as: CNC 3-axis mills, CNC 4- or 5-axis machining centers, CNC lathes, CNC jig borers and drills, and electrical discharge machining or other wire-cutting machining centers.
-It is also very common in 3D printing operations of all types.
+G-code is used in the programming of complex computer-aided manufacturing machines.
+CNC 3-axis mills, CNC 4- or 5-axis machining centers, CNC lathes, CNC jig borers and drills, and electrical discharge machining or other wire-cutting machining centers are included.
+G-code is used in 3D printing operations across various types of printers (FDM desktop printers used for prototyping and functional parts).

 When Was G-Code First Used?